AdobeDocs/campaign-standard.en/help/campaign-standard-home.md

 Learn more on best practices related to delivery design and sending.

 * **[Email designer](designing/using/designing-content-in-adobe-campaign.md)**<br/>
-Consult the reorganized email designer documentation.
+Consult the reorganized Email Designer documentation.

 * **[Campaign Standard Mobile guide](https://helpx.adobe.com/campaign/kb/acs-mobile.html)**<br/>
 Learn more about general guidelines for mobile deliveries.